Sem-NaVAE: Semantically-Guided Outdoor Mapless Navigation via Generative Trajectory Priors: Conclusion

 \section{Conclusion}

 This work addressed the challenge of autonomous navigation in outdoor environments without pre-existing maps.
-By decoupling motion generation from semantic decision-making, we validated a ``Generate-and-Select'' architecture that combines the probabilistic exploration of CVAEs with the open-vocabulary reasoning of VLMs.
+By decoupling motion generation from semantic decision-making, we validated a ``Generate-and-Select'' architecture that combines the probabilistic exploration of CVAEs with the open-vocabulary segmentation capabilities of VLMs.

-Our results show that this hybrid approach successfully overcomes the limitations of unimodality in regression-based methods and the semantic inflexibility of purely geometric planners.
-The proposed CVAE successfully modeled the stochastic nature of navigation by generating diverse, physically feasible hypotheses.
-The integration of CLIPSeg enabled the robot to adapt its behavior to variable user constraints in real time.
-Additionally, the asynchronous update mechanism was resilient to temporal occlusions, ensuring safe operation in dynamic real-world scenarios.
+Our results show that our approach successfully overcomes the limitations of unimodality in regression-based methods and the semantic inflexibility of purely geometric planners.
+The strict decoupling of the geometric generator from the semantic selector is the architectural property that enables both real-time operation and zero-shot adaptability, while the asynchronous update mechanism is resilient to temporal occlusions, ensuring safe operation in dynamic real-world scenarios.

+Despite these promising results, we acknowledge certain limitations.
+First, while our real-world evaluation covers extensive routes, it is geographically limited to campus and park-like environments.
+Future work must validate the framework's generalization across broader environmental diversities, including varied weather, adverse lighting conditions, and denser pedestrian traffic.
+Second, the relatively few repeated trials per route—reflected by the variance in some quantitative metrics—suggest that further extensive testing is needed to provide a more detailed breakdown of edge-case failure modes.

 \ifCLASSOPTIONcaptionsoff

 \fi